oracle/node-oracledb/INSTALL.md

 Client 12.1 you can connect to Oracle Database 10.2 or greater.
 Use Oracle Client 11.2 if you need to connect to Oracle Database 9.2.

-A compiler supporting C++11 is required.
-Use Visual Studio on Windows, gcc on Linux or Xcode on OS X.  Note the default compiler on Oracle Linux 6 and RHEL 6 does not have the required support.
+A compiler is required.
+Use Visual Studio on Windows, gcc on Linux or Xcode on OS X.  When building with Node 4 onwards, it must support C++11.
+Note the default compiler on Oracle Linux 6 and RHEL 6 does not have the required support.
 Install a newer compiler or upgrade to Oracle Linux 7.

 Python 2.7 is needed by node-gyp.
 If another version of Python occurs first in your binary path then, when you install node-oracledb, use